Folders Popup lets you move like a breeze between your frequently used folders and documents!

 - Folders Popup will take you there this instantly!

-Need a new file Explorer window right now?
+Need a new file Explorer window while working in any application or window?

-- From any window, hold the Shift key while pressing the mouse middle mouse button.
+- From any window, hold the Shift key while pressing the middle mouse button.
+Or simply click on the Folders Popup icon in the System Tray.

-- Choose the folder to open in the new Explorer window.
+- In the popup menu, choose the folder to open in the new Explorer window.
 You’re done!

-Or, in this menu, choose Settings to open the Folders Popup settings window where you can add folders to your menu, delete, move or rename them and group your folders in submenus.
-Click Save to save your changes.
-Add folders to your popup menu on the fly:
+Or, in this menu, choose Folders Popup Settings to open the Folders Popup settings window where you can add to your menu all kind of favorites, delete, move or rename them and group your folders in submenus.
+Click Save to keep your changes.

-- Change the mouse triggers to open the folders menu (by default, middle mouse button) or to open a new Explorer (by default, Shift-middle mouse button).
+- In the Options dialog box, change the mouse triggers to open the folders menu (by default, middle mouse button) or to open a new Explorer (by default, Shift-middle mouse button).

 - Choose the keyboard triggers to open the folders menu (by default, Windows-K) or to open a new Explorer (by default, Shift-Windows-K).